WM-Wandering-Minds/WM-Wandering-Minds.github.io/_pages/privacy.md

 permalink: /privacy/
 ---

-This Privacy Policy describes how your personal information is collected, used, and shared when you visit {{ site.title }} (the “Site”).
+This Privacy Policy describes how your personal information is collected, used, and shared when you visit this website "{{ site.title }}" (the “Site”).

 **PERSONAL INFORMATION WE COLLECT**

-{% if site.google_analytics %}

 Automatically Collected (Google Analytics):

 When you visit the Site, we automatically receive information about your device from your browser, such as your IP address.
 As you browse the Site, we also collect information about how you interact with the Site.
 We refer to this automatically-collected information as “Device Information”.
+Your IP address is anonymized.

 We collect Device Information using cookies.
 “Cookies” are data files that are placed on your device.
 For more information about cookies and how to disable them, visit <http://www.allaboutcookies.org>.